Yazmeen Jamieson: Club career

 In 2019, she joined New Zealand club Papakura City, where she made her senior debut.

 In 2021, Yazmeen signed a short-term contract with the Swedish club P18 IK in the second division.
 She started 6 out of the seven matches she was there for and helped bring the team to the final playoffs round.
 The team won the final match therefore promoting them to Division 1 in Sweden.

 In 2022, she joined Canadian club Simcoe County Rovers in League1 Ontario.
 She was named a league Third Team All-Star in 2022.

 In September 2022, she joined GPSO 92 Issy in the French Division 2 Féminine.

 In 2023, she returned to Simcoe County Rovers FC.
 On July 12, she scored a penalty kick in a 7-0 victory over ProStars FC.

 In 2024, she signed with Albanian Women's National Championship club KFF Vllaznia Shkodër.

 In 2025, she signed with League1 Ontario club Guelph United.

+In January 2026, she joined Major Arena Soccer League Women side FC Berlin.